VoltRipper

 The verdict

-The Altis Sigma is the first newer "fastest electric dirt bike" claim we've seen that clears the catalog bar: real product, multiple US dealers, current manufacturer specs, and an actual price.
-It earns a VoltRipper Score of 86/100 from a wild spec sheet: 97.2V, 25 kW peak, 80 mph, 601 Nm of wheel torque, a 3.4 kWh Samsung-cell pack, and a $4,799 manufacturer/REVRides price.
-That makes it the fastest verified bike we track, ahead of the 75 mph Sur-Ron Storm Bee and Dust Moto Hightail.
-The catch is not capability - it is maturity.
-Altis is still a young platform with far less parts depth, owner history, and resale certainty than Sur-Ron or Talaria.
+The Altis Sigma is the first newer "fastest electric dirt bike" contender we've seen that clears the catalog bar: real product, multiple US dealers, current manufacturer specs, and an actual price.
+It earns a VoltRipper Score of 90/100 from a wild spec sheet: 97.2V, 25 kW peak, 601 Nm of wheel torque, a 3.4 kWh Samsung-cell pack, and a $5,299 manufacturer/REVRides price.
+It also carries the highest top-speed claim of any bike we score — 80+ mph — but that number deserves a hard, honest look, because it is a best-case manufacturer figure rather than a verified one (full breakdown below).
+The capability is not in doubt; this is a genuine 70+ mph machine that sits between the 68.3 mph Storm Bee and the 75 mph Hightail.
+What holds the Score back is maturity, not pace: Altis is a young platform with far less parts depth, owner history, and resale certainty than Sur-Ron or Talaria.

 Who it's for - and who should skip it

-Buy it if you want the fastest verified e-dirt-bike in our catalog, you are an experienced rider, you care about raw spec-per-dollar, and you are comfortable buying a newer platform instead of the safest ecosystem play.
+Buy it if you want the biggest speed-and-power spec sheet in our catalog for the money, you are an experienced rider, you care about raw spec-per-dollar, and you are comfortable buying a newer platform instead of the safest ecosystem play.

-Skip it if you are a beginner, want the deepest aftermarket, need proven resale, need a street-legal machine, or would rather own a known platform than chase the biggest speed number.
+Skip it if you are a beginner, want the deepest aftermarket, need proven resale, need a street-legal machine, or would rather own a known platform than chase the biggest number on a spec sheet.

 What it actually is: a 97V speed build for trail riders

 The Sigma is not another 60V Sur-Ron clone.
 The current production spec uses a 97.2V / 35Ah pack rated at 3,402 Wh, feeding an 8 kW nominal / 25 kW peak motor.
-Altis and dealer listings cite 80 mph top speed, with a 20 mph city/limited mode, 19/19 wheels, adjustable full suspension, dual hydraulic brakes, a TFT display, NFC, and 5-level regenerative braking.
+Altis and dealer listings cite 80+ mph top speed (see the honest breakdown below), with a 20 mph city/limited mode, 19/19 wheels, adjustable full suspension, dual hydraulic brakes, a TFT display, NFC, and 5-level regenerative braking.

 On paper, that is absurdly strong for the money.
-At $4,799, it undercuts the Storm Bee by about $4,200 while claiming more peak power and a higher top speed.
-That is why the Score lands at 86 even with conservative support assumptions.
+At $5,299, it undercuts the Storm Bee by about $3,700 while claiming more peak power and a higher top-speed number.
+That is why the Score lands at 90 even with conservative support assumptions.

 Range reality

 The range number needs the usual VoltRipper filter.
-VORO frames the Sigma as an up-to-50-mile bike, but that is not the number to plan an 80 mph performance loop around.
+VORO frames the Sigma as an up-to-50-mile bike, but that is not the number to plan a top-speed performance loop around.
 We score it at ~35 real miles for mixed/hard riding.
 With a 3.4 kWh pack, that is still useful range, but the whole point of this bike is speed and power - and speed burns watt-hours fast.

 The upside is charge time: Altis quotes a 3-hour full charge and roughly 2 hours to 80%, so the battery is not just large; it is reasonably quick to refill.